User-tian/User-tian.github.io/_pages/about.md

 My research interests are in **controllable** and **deployable** audio intelligence, with the focus on both speech and music.
 Currently I'm working on streaming audio intelligence and performance music synthesis.
 I also have some interest in deep learning theory.

 ## 🔥 News
+- 2026.06: The project which I participated as an audio enginner has been published by [UR news center](https://www.rochester.edu/newscenter/pharyngoceles-throat-condition-custom-neck-brace-707492/)
 - 2026.05: I joined Adobe as a Research Intern, working with [Ke Chen](https://www.knutchen.com/), [Yunyun Wang](https://research.adobe.com/person/yunyun-wang/) and [Zeyu Jin](https://research.adobe.com/person/zeyu-jin/).
 - 2025.11: I attended [SANE 2025](https://www.saneworkshop.org/sane2025/) and presented the [Conan](https://arxiv.org/abs/2507.14534) paper!
 - 2025.09: Thrilled to attend ISMIR 2025 as a volunteer!